-A student may repeat a non-repeatable course in which he or she earned a substandard grade (D, F, FW, NP/NC) at MiraCosta College or at any other accredited college or university.
+Students may repeat a non-repeatable course in which they earned a substandard grade (D, F, FW, NP/NC) at MiraCosta College or at any other accredited college or university.

-- If the student receives a satisfactory grade after repeating the course once, he or she may not repeat the course a second time under the Repetition to Alleviate Substandard Course Work provision.
+- If they receive a satisfactory grade after repeating the course once, they may not repeat the course a second time under the Repetition to Alleviate Substandard Coursework provision.

-- If the student repeats the course and receives another substandard grade, he or she may repeat the course one additional time.
+- If they repeat the course and receive another substandard grade, they may repeat the course one additional time.

-- If upon the second repetition the student receives another substandard grade, he or she may not repeat the course a third time under the Repetition to Alleviate Substandard Course Work provision except by petition to the Committee on Exceptions.
+- If upon the second repetition they receive another substandard grade, they may not repeat the course a third time under the Repetition to Alleviate Substandard Coursework provision except by petition to the Committee on Exceptions.

 A student may alleviate up to two substandard grades for repetition of a repeatable course provided that no additional enrollments are permitted beyond the four-enrollment maximum established for repeatable courses.